How Lighting Affects Your Home’s Paint Color (and therefore how you perceive your home)

 - On the contrary, fluorescent lights are known for giving off a blue-ish, cooler light.
 Fluorescents pair well with cooler paints such as those in the blue/green/gray family.
 Usually these cool lights are used in workspaces or kitchens.

 - Also keep in mind the many different effects that can be created through how you position your lighting.
-Chandeliers and lighting fixtures offer a lot of light to a room, and they distribute that light really well throughout the space.
+Chandeliers and ceiling fixtures offer a lot of light to a room, and they distribute that light really well throughout the space.

 - Table lamps and floor lamps are a great option if your room doesn’t quite get enough natural light so you want to make it a touch brighter, but you don’t want to affect the wall colors very much.
 By restricting the light source to one spot in the room you can limit the impact of lighting on the paint color.